 - CONSIDER BOTH INTEGRATED AND MODULAR ROUTES

-Whilst Integrated Flight Deck Programmes offer the best value for money (FTA’s course starts at £66,950), this might not be the solution for you.
+Whilst Integrated courses often offer the best value for money, this might not be the solution for you.
 The important thing is to choose a path you can afford.
 Good schools work hard to make their courses accessible to people with different budgets and time commitments.
 At FTA we offer course fees are over 12 months, in instalments.

 What are the differences between modular and integrated training?

 - Integrated training is the perfect way to complete all your flight training in one go.
-Option A of FTA's Integrated Flight Deck Programme takes cadets with zero flying experience through to ‘frozen ATPL’ (the air transport licence required to act as a first officer with an airline), in as little as 14 to 18 months.
-You’ll wear a uniform and be taught to operate the aircraft in a similar manner to that of a commercial airliner.
+You wear a uniform and are taught to operate the aircraft in a similar manner to that of a commercial airliner.

 - Modular training allows students to obtain the flying licences and theory examinations required, at the students own pace and with various training organisations, if required.
 The advantages of Modular training can mean training costs can be spread and conducted at a pace suited to the student, and allow for the opportunity to work between modules.

 - FTA offers a special, combined price for their MEP, ME IR and ME CPL courses.
-These can be completed back to back in under 4 months and cost £26,195.
+These can be completed back to back in under four months and cost £26,195.

 - FORECASTS FOR THE AVIATION INDUSTRY